-If that is the case, then either overall costs would be higher than Warren and Sanders estimate, necessitating higher taxes or larger deficits — or health care would need to be rationed.
+If that is the case, then either overall costs would be higher than Warren and Sanders project, necessitating higher taxes or larger deficits — or health care would need to be rationed.

 “Rationing” has been used as a scare tactic by the right, but it is an inevitable component of nationalized health care.